AndyShiue/Ende-readme/README.md

 `match`es are always irrefutable in Ende.
 By the way, there is an alternative `fn` syntax to do top-level pattern matching.
-We write `match'in` after the return type in this case.
+We write `match` in the last clause in the function body in this case.

 ```
-fn isSummer(Season) -> Bool match'in
+fn isSummer(Season) -> Bool where match
     (Season::summer) => Bool::true
     (_) => Bool::false
 ```